 Latest data shows growth in rents now higher than the rate of inflation

-The HomeLet Rental Index shows that the rental growth recorded in February 2020 (1.6%) appears to be lower than the rate of inflation, recorded at 1.8% in the Consumer Prices Index (CPI) in January 2020.
+The HomeLet Rental Index shows that the rental growth recorded in March 2020 (1.8%) appears to be higher than the rate of inflation, recorded at 1.7% in the Consumer Prices Index (CPI) in February 2020.

 The latest data also shows that rents in the North West however, are growing faster than any other region in the UK, rental growth in London has now decreased by over for the past three months.
 Rental values in the North East, North West, East Midlands, Scotland, Yorkshire & Humberside, Northern Ireland and Wales all rose at a rate faster than the UK average.